acritelli/aws-labs/lab_2_deploy_RDS.md

 4. Configure the Advanced Settings with the following attributes:
     * Network & Security
       * Set the VPC to your Lab VPC
+      * Specify the subnet group created previously
       * Specify the same availability zone as the AZ created for your public subnet
-      * Specify the security group created in step 1
+      * Specify the security group created previously
     * Publicly accessible - no
 5. Configure the database name as: testapp
 6. Leave the remaining settings at their default values